zack-bitcoin/amoveo-docs/design/land_registry.md

 The sum of depths is lower in the first example, so the first example is more organized.

-If an account has a plot with children before a reorganization, and after the reorganization the plot and children all had different borders, how can the blockchain be sure that the new plot and children are identical?
+If an account has a title before a reorganization, and after the reorganization the fields in the title all had different borders, how can the blockchain be sure that the new title is identical?
-Convert the plots into cycles of points, if you walk around them clockwise.
+Convert the fields into cycles of points, if you walk around them clockwise.
-If two cycles share a pair of points in reverse order, then they can be combine into one long cycle. this is the same as putting two bordering land plots together into one big one.
+If two cycles share a pair of points in reverse order, then they can be combine into one long cycle. this is the same as putting two bordering fields together into one big one.
-If the new plot and children are identical, then the cycle of points will end up being identical.
+If the title is identical, then the cycle of points will end up being identical.

-If every owner's cycles are the same before and afer the update, then the update preserved everyone's properties.
+If every owner's cycles are the same before and afer the update, then the update preserved everyone's titles.

 One way this could fail is if after doing an organization, land owners are all incentivized to make transactions to optimize their tax strategy.
+That is why we need to compute the tax individually for each field.
+So that owners can't change their tax rate by switching which field is the parent.

-To prevent this kind of failure, we need to put rules on how the organizer chooses the parent lot in a group of linked lots.
-The organizer should be obligated to choose the parent such that the tax rate of the group is minimized.
+The organizer should choose which field to be the parent based on which field in the title is biggest.

 Off-chain data and flash loans.
 ================